beatybiodiversitymuseum/data-documentation/docs/specify/tutorials/workbench.md

 !!! danger

-    Rollbacks cannot be performed if there have been anything changes to the data uploaded.
-This can include things you may not think of, such as another user linking an object to a storage node.
+    Rollbacks cannot be performed if there have been any changes to the data uploaded.
+This can include things you may not think of, such as another user linking an object to a newly created storage tree node.
 Rollbacks should be used as a last resort, and not relied upon as a reason to be careless when uploading data.

 !!! quote ""